open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 Follow the instructions on [Introductory Step](vi-intro-step.md).

-## Step 1 - Markdown and Fork Tutorial
+## Step 1 - GitHub, Markdown, and Forking Workflow
 **(Estimated Time: 1.5h)**

-Follow the instructions on the [GitHub and Markdown page](vi-github-and-markdown.md).
+Follow the instructions on the [GitHub, Markdown, and Forking Workflow page](vi-github-and-markdown.md).

 - Once you complete this step, you will have:
   - 1 Pull request made